 \paragraph{Minimum fluency.} To evaluate the fluency of sequences, and to penalize harshly the presence of any non fluent token, we monitor the minimum conditional token probability, given by fluency expert $\mathcal{F}$ introduced in \autoref{sec:method:regularization}, for all learnable tokens $\mathcal{L}$, following \autoref{eq:eq_min_fluency} below:

 Minimum fluency levels for all LLMs, computed on the ground truth textual highD validation set, are shown in \autoref{tab:mctp}.

-\paragraph{BERTScore and threshold.} To instantiate the BERTScore scorer, we use microsoft's model `deberta-xlarge-mnli' as recommended in the official BERTScore repository\footnote{\url{https://github.com/Tiiiger/bert_score/}}, set the parameter `rescale\_with\_baseline' to True and let all other parameters to their default value.
+\paragraph{BERTScore filter and threshold.} To instantiate the BERTScore scorer, we use microsoft's model `deberta-xlarge-mnli' as recommended in the official BERTScore repository\footnote{\url{https://github.com/Tiiiger/bert_score/}}, set the parameter `rescale\_with\_baseline' to True and let all other parameters to their default value.

-To choose the threshold used in our Aggregated score, we analyse BERTScore statistics on our dataset.
+To choose the threshold used for our BERTScore filter and our Aggregated score, we analyse BERTScore statistics on our dataset.
 We first randomly sample 12,000 driving scene pairs from the textual highD validation set (ensuring pairs describe a same number of vehicles) and evaluate their average pairwise BERTScore to be 86.4\%.
-The histogram of these BERTScores is displayed in \autoref{fig:bertscore_hist}.
+The histogram of these pairwise BERTScores is displayed in \autoref{fig:bertscore_hist}.

-We then analyze, on the crash dataset built for Llama3, the average BERTScore when modifying one single template item at a time (among: ego vehicle type, speed, acceleration, width, length, surrounding vehicle's position, type, speed or distance) and found it to be equal to 98.9\%.
+We then analyze, on the crash dataset built for Llama3, the average BERTScore when modifying one single template item at a time (among: ego vehicle's type, speed, acceleration, width, length, surrounding vehicle's position, type, speed or distance) and found it to be equal to 98.9\%.

-We want to allow for more than one token change at a time, in case of important token combinations for decision changes.
+We want to allow for more than one item change at a time, in case combinations are needed for decision changes.
 As a result, we choose the threshold to simultaneously be lower than 98.9\% and in the extreme right tail of the average BERTScore distribution (\autoref{fig:bertscore_hist}), thus fixing it to 95.0\%.